DefGuard/docs/help/mobile-client.md

 1. Choose desired instance from list
 2. Select location by clicking "Connect" next to it
-3. Choose if you want to route you traffic with:
+3. Choose if you want to route your traffic with:
    * Predefined traffic (Faster for general browsing)
    * All traffic (Full encryption and privacy)
 4. Press "Connect"